MediBoss/Learning-Python/README.md

 This markdown contains a list of great standard libary, built in functions that can be used during coding challenges, classes projects, and white board coding to boost perfomance, limit lines of codes, and give a more pythonic syntax.

-## Why

-After taking my coding challenge for the 2019 Software Engineering Intership with JP Morgan, I realisezd that if I will be using python for coding challenges and plan on succeeding, I must know it and its tricks like the back of my hand.

 ## Table of Contents

 * Loops